 There are a few disadvantages to working with a commission-based financial advisor.
-For one, they may recommend you move forward with a product because it benefits them financially.
-While the product may yield a greater return, it might not be suitable for your risk tolerance and financial goals.
-If your financial advisor relies on commissions to make a living, this may put your best interests in jeopardy.
+For one, there’s always the worry that they may recommend you purchase a product because it benefits them financially.
+For instance, it might not be suitable for your risk tolerance or financial goals.
+If your financial advisor relies solely on commissions to make a living, this may put your best interests in jeopardy.

-Finally, since they are receiving a one-time commission for the sale, there’s not much incentive for the financial advisor to monitor the account in a careful manner, since there is no financial gain for them in the long run.
-So unless you are buying a product that doesn’t require regular transactions, you may want to find an advisor who’s amenable to maintaining an ongoing dialogue with you.
+Since these advisors receive a one-time commission for the sale, they may not offer the same long-term attention that you might want for your finances.
+So unless you’re buying a product that doesn’t require regular transactions, you may want to find an advisor who’s amenable to maintaining an ongoing dialogue with you.

-Also of note: Financial advisors who work for brokers or insurance agencies are often more concerned with sales.
-So while they may abide by the suitability standard, their allegiance is to their employer’s bottom line — not to you.
+Also of note: Financial advisors who work for investment brokers or insurance agencies are often more concerned with sales.
+So while they may abide by the suitability or even fiduciary standard, their allegiance may be to their employer’s bottom line.

-One good thing to remember, though, is that most financial advisors don’t receive payment from commissions alone.
-If an advisor has a certification or designation, they may have an independent fee structure.
-Additionally, some certifications and designations have strict guidelines that mandate the financial advisor to act in the best interest of their client.
+One good thing to remember, though, is that many registered financial advisors don’t receive payment from commissions alone.
+Beyond that, if an advisor has a certification or designation, they may have an independent fee structure.
+Additionally, SEC- or state-registered advisors must abide by fiduciary duty, putting your interests above all else in the process.

 Tips for Finding a Financial Advisor

-- If you don’t already have one, finding an advisor who fits your needs doesn’t have to be difficult.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- If you don’t already have one, finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Consider a few advisors before settling on one.
 It’s important to make sure you find someone you trust to manage your money.
 As your consider your options, these are the questions you should ask an advisor to ensure you make the right choice.